-The Deputy Head People, Margaret Giblin, is the Designated Safeguarding Lead (DSL) (Judith Brown until July 2019).
-The DSL's duties are as outlined in KCSIE 2018 (annexe B).
-The DSL attends Surrey Safeguarding Children Board termly update briefings and full update training every two years (last full update training May 2019).
+The Deputy Head People, Margaret Giblin, is the Designated Safeguarding Lead (DSL).
+(The DSL's duties are as outlined in KCSIE 2019 (annexe B).
+The DSL attends Surrey Safeguarding Children Partnership's termly update briefings and full update training every two years (last full update training July 2019).
 This update training includes understanding the assessment process for providing early help and intervention and working knowledge of Local Authority Child Protection Case & Review conferences.
-The DSL also attends termly update meetings provided by SSCB.
-Taryn Bennett, Charlotte Owen and Sarah Norman are the Deputy Safeguarding Leads who have equivalent status as the DSL in the absence of the DSL.
+The DSL also attends termly update meetings provided by SSCP.
+Taryn Bennett, Charlotte Owen & Sarah Norman are the Deputy Safeguarding Leads who have equivalent status as the DSL in the absence of the DSL.
 They have also received higher level Child Protection training provided by Surrey Safeguarding as above, including inter-agency collaboration.